Drew is a pharmacist, a novelist, a blogger, and a social media copywriter. He keeps his creative juices flowing through music and reading.

 So what are you waiting for?

 Get out of that couch.
 I may not be your wife, husband, or mom.
-Heck, I am not even your kid!
+Hell, I am not even your kid!
 But I mean it.
 Please.

 2. Get Enough Sleep

 For athletes and the wannabees, it is also important to prioritize sleep.
 A study in the American Journal of Respiratory and Critical Care Medicine showed how important sleep is for athletes.
-Having a good night's sleep can improve your speed, accuracy, and reaction time.
-Sleep assures that your gears are well oiled for another day of training.
+Having a good night’s sleep can improve your speed, accuracy, and reaction time.
+Sleep keeps your gears well-oiled for another day of training.

-Even without any study, we know that lack of sleep makes one irritable and moody – traits you won’t want your coach to see.
+Even with no study, we know that lack of sleep makes one irritable and moody—traits you won’t want your coach to see.